-If you would like to make an application to become an ordination candidate as a deacon the following steps are involved.
+If you are a full-time student at Moore College or Youthworks College or in full-time Anglican lay-ministry and hope to serve the Lord in vocational ministry for the rest of your life, then ordination may be right for you.
+To make an application to become an ordination candidate as a deacon the following steps are involved.
 This process can be paused or stopped at any time by you or the MT&D staff.
-Contact Amanda Mears at MT&D and request a Confidential Questionnaire form (email@example.com).
-Amanda will email the form to you and make a time for you to come in for an interview.
+Contact Claire Pritchard at MT&D and request a Confidential Questionnaire form (email@example.com).
+Claire will email the form to you and make a time for you to come in for an interview.

 1. initial interview

 An initial interview with our Director, Gary O’Brien, or for women, Archdeacon Kara Hartley.
 They will be keen to know about how God has been working in your life and what encouragement you have received to consider ordination.
 They will also go through a Confidential Lifestyle Questionnaire with you and make a preliminary assessment of your readiness for ordination candidacy.
 This meeting will also provide you with an opportunity to explore any questions you might have about Anglican ministry here in Sydney or the nature of ordination candidacy.
 Following this interview, if the decision is to proceed, the Professional Standards Unit (PSU) will conduct some checks to enable you to continue in the process and you will be given some forms for you and others to complete.

 A psychological assessment with one of the psychologists at ‘themindspace’.
 This involves completing some online questionnaires and meeting up with a psychologist who will write an assessment.

 A subsequent meeting with the Assistant Director, Rob Smith or Archdeacon Kara Hartley to read through and discuss your psychological assessment report.
 The report will be sent to our office and they will contact you to arrange this meeting.
 If you’re married, it will be important for your spouse to come to this meeting.

 4. panel interview